 But spider veins may be a symptom of a deeper medical condition, such as an autoimmune disease.
 Spider veins can get worse and need to be treated.
 As they most often appear on the face or legs, you may suffer from depression or low self-esteem because they affect overall appearance.
 Due to this reason, you may choose to have them treated with a cosmetic procedure.

-Dr. Jonathan Arad and his team of top vein specialists are nearby at the Vein Care Center in New York City in the Financial District, Greenwich Village, Midtown Manhattan, and Upper East Side, and in New Jersey in Morris County, Bergen County and Union County.
+Dr. Jonathan Arad and his team of top vein specialists are nearby at the vein restoration center in New York City in the Financial District, Greenwich Village, Midtown Manhattan, and Upper East Side, and in New Jersey in Morris County, Bergen County and Union County.
 They use their expertise and the latest medical technology to resolve your leg vein pain, varicose veins, spider veins and other vein conditions.

 Although rooted in a common medical condition called venous insufficiency, spider veins and varicose veins are inherently different, with different symptoms and consequences.
 Venous insufficiency refers to a condition in which an insufficient blood supply returns to the heart and lungs due to weakened veins or the valves that are inside those veins.